-To identify the topics relevant to this sustainability report, we began with a review of the issues we originally identified when we began the reporting process in 2013, and those that we have added since, including: G4-18 G4-19 G4-20 G4-21
+To identify and review the topics relevant to our sustainability strategy and its integration within the business, we begin by reviewing the issues we originally identified when we began the reporting process in 2013, and those that we have added since based on stakeholder engagement and recommendations, including: 102-15,102-46

-- International standards, including the United Nations Global Compact, OECD Guidelines for Multinational Enterprises, The Universal Declaration of Human Rights, the Global Goals for Sustainable Development (SDGs) and the United Nations Declaration on the Rights of Indigenous Peoples - Recommendations from sector-related government, regulatory and industry bodies, including the Canadian Association of Petroleum Producers, Extractive Industries Transparency Initiative, climate-related programs from regional and federal governments where we operate, and European Union Directive 2014/95/EU - Published research and analysis from reporting entities such as GRI, CDP, the International Integrated Reporting Council, SASB and The Task Force on Climate-Related Financial Disclosures - Reports and benchmarking from third parties with insight into the area and socially responsible investment analysts, including Deloitte, Ernst & Young, KPMG, ISS, Sustainalytics, AccountAbility, MSCI, Vigeo, Bloomberg, SHARE, RobecoSAM (Dow Jones Sustainability Index), FTSE4GOOD and Corporate Knights Capital - Sustainability/corporate responsibility reports from sector-leading companies - Media scans
+- International standards, including the United Nations Global Compact, OECD Guidelines for Multinational Enterprises, The Universal Declaration of Human Rights, the Global Goals for Sustainable Development (SDGs) and the United Nations Declaration on the Rights of Indigenous Peoples - Recommendations from sector-related government, regulatory and industry bodies, including the Canadian Association of Petroleum Producers, Extractive Industries Transparency Initiative, climate-related programs from regional and federal governments where we operate, and European Union Directive 2014/95/EU - Published research and analysis from reporting entities such as GRI, CDP, the International Integrated Reporting Council, Sustainability Accounting Standards Board and The Task Force on Climate-Related Financial Disclosures - Reports and benchmarking from third parties with insight into the area and socially responsible investment analysts, including Deloitte, Ernst & Young, KPMG, ISS, Sustainalytics, AccountAbility, MSCI, Vigeo-Eiris, Bloomberg, SHARE, RobecoSAM (Dow Jones Sustainability Index), FTSE4GOOD and Corporate Knights Capital - > Sustainability/corporate responsibility reports from sector-leading companies - Media scans

-We then analyzed issues that Vermilion identifies as important to the company, using such sources as annual reports, risk matrices, employee surveys and internal policies and procedures.
-By further examining our value chain, including our stakeholder engagement results such as community feedback, we added issues that are important to the people and locations upon which our operations have an impact.
+We then analyze issues that Vermilion identifies as important to the company, using such sources as annual reports, risk matrices, employee surveys and internal policies and procedures.
+By further examining our value chain, including our stakeholder engagement results such as community feedback, we add issues that are important to the people and locations upon which our operations have an impact.

-Once we had reviewed these issues, we provided key internal stakeholders, including the senior management team, with opportunities to provide their feedback on these original topics as well as any new topics for consideration in this report.
-G4-18 G4-19 G4-27
+Once we have reviewed these issues, we provide key internal stakeholders, including the senior management team, with opportunities to provide their feedback on these original topics as well as any new topics for consideration in this report.
+102-46 102-47 103-1,

-We also reflected upon the disclosure requirements and EESG topics contained within other sustainability reporting frameworks, as well as the sustainability reports and disclosure activities by our peers.
-Finally, we reviewed and reflected on the feedback that we have received from SRI and other sustainability-related organizations, and incorporated this feedback where it strengthened our level of disclosure on the sustainability topics that matter most to Vermilion and our key stakeholders.
+We also reflect on the disclosure requirements and EESG topics contained within other sustainability reporting frameworks, as well as the sustainability reports and disclosure activities by our peers.
+Finally, we review and reflect on the feedback that we have received from SRI and other sustainability-related organizations, and incorporate this feedback where it strengthens our disclosure on the sustainability topics that matter most to Vermilion and our key stakeholders.